The CHIditarod Foundation

 The Board of Directors

 Devin Breen, President

 Bachelor of Arts in Economics from the University of Illinois Urbana/Champaign.
-Founder and Executive Director of the Chiditarod Urban Iditarod.
+Founder and Executive Director of the CHIditarod Foundation.
 Co-Founder and President Emeritus of the Bold Urban Renaissance Network 501c3, a community arts organization based in Chicago.
 Co-founder and performer with the Pyrotechniq Fire Performance Troupe.
 Production Tools Engineer at Groupon, Inc. He is dedicated to the betterment of life for all people on this planet, but focuses his mission on improving his home town of Chicago.

 Diane Back, Secretary